simplicitesoftware/docs/content/CTG_50_docs/CTG_25_front/LSN_10_theme/theme.md

 | Footer Bar            | Text Color             | Any: defines the colors of the texts composing your footer section (links in it).                                                                                      |
 | Footer Bar            | Border Color           | Any: defines the colors & display of the `border-top` for your whole footer, can be hidden by unticking the value.                                                     |

-* **Menu**: this section allows to define the styles for the last permanent element of your instance; the main menu (located on the left), you'll be able to define all styles for embedded, active, and hovered menus as you wish.
+* **Menu**: allows you to style the main menu (typically located on the left), including states for embedded, active, and hovered items.

 ![](theme-editor-style-menu.png)